mlswg/mls-protocol/draft-ietf-mls-protocol.md

 functions will need to refer to the other clients using some identifier.
 MLS clients have a few types of identifiers, with different operational properties.

+Internally to the protocol, group members are uniquely identified by their leaf index.
+However, a leaf index is only valid for referring to members in a given epoch.
+The same leaf index may represent a different member, or no member at all, in a subsequent epoch.

 The Credentials presented by the clients in a group authenticate application-level identifiers for the clients.
-These identifiers may not uniquely identify clients.
+However, these identifiers may not uniquely identify clients.
 For example, if a user has multiple devices that are all present in an MLS group, then those devices' clients could all present the user's application-layer identifiers.

-Internally to the protocol, group members are uniquely identified by their leaves, expressed as LeafNodeRef objects.
-These identifiers are unstable:
-They change whenever the member sends a Commit, or whenever an Update proposal from the member is committed.

-MLS provides two unique client identifiers that are stable across epochs:

-* The index of a client among the leaves of the tree
-* The `epoch_id` field in the key package

-The application may also provide application-specific unique identifiers in the `extensions` field of KeyPackage or LeafNode objects.
+If needed, applications may add application-specific unique identifiers to the `extensions` field of KeyPackage or LeafNode objects.

 # Message Framing